-- Our Class I directors will be and ;

-- Our Class II directors will be and ; and

-- Our Class III directors will be and
+- Our Class I directors will be John V. Ovler and Ke Tang: - Our Class II directors will be Donald W. Glazer, Michael Goller and Thomas Malley; and - Our Class III directors will be Qingqing Yi, Xiaodong Wang and Ranjeev Krishana.

-Our amended and restated memorandum and articles of association that will become effective upon the completion of this offering provide that the authorized number of directors may be changed only by ordinary resolution of the shareholders.
-Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class shall consist of one third of the board of directors.
+Our amended and restated memorandum and articles of association that will become effective immediately prior to the completion of this offering provide that the authorized number of directors may be changed only by ordinary resolution of the shareholders.
+Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class shall consist of one third of the board of directors